2026 Contested Election for UUA Board of Trustees Position #5

 The UUA board needs the stability and the institutional knowledge Larry will bring.
 When its two longest serving members complete their six years of service this June, the remaining nine members will have an average of 2.3 years of service each.
 Four of the nine will have completed one year or less.
 You can’t make change if you are busy trying to figure out how things work.

 The theme of his candidacy is “Liberate Unitarian Universalism,” a bombastic assertion but also an optimistic one.
 The Commission on Institutional Change described our governance as overly complex and as frustrating to volunteers.
 It gives many people authority to stop change but offers few channels to more fully live out our mission.
 Larry knows that culture well and will encourage its transformation.
-Because of his experience within the culture, he can hit the ground running to help change it.
+Because of his experience within the culture, he can start right away to help change it.

 Professionally, Larry has been a leader, board member, or consultant with a wide variety of not-for-profit organizations.
 Those entities include Harvard, Tuskegee University, Consumer Reports, Girl Scouts USA, Rotary International, and the Woods Hole Oceanographic Institution, His expertise, in governance, finance, and strategy, is needed by the UUA.